justinloveless/github-to-ide/CHROME_WEB_STORE_SETUP.md

 📋 SETUP REQUIRED

 After installing the extension, you'll need to install a small native helper that communicates with your IDE.
-Installation is simple:
+Installation is incredibly simple:

-Run this command in your terminal: npx gh2ide
+Just run this command in your terminal: npx gh2ide

-Or get your personalized command from the extension options page.
-The extension provides:
+The CLI will automatically detect your extension and guide you through setup!
+Features:
+• Auto-detects the extension (no need to find your extension ID)
-• Interactive CLI that guides you through setup
+• Interactive prompts guide you step-by-step
+• Installs for Chrome, Arc, Brave, Edge, and Chromium automatically
 • "Test Connection" button to verify everything is working
 • Clear status indicators showing when setup is complete

 Requires Node.js 16+.
-Full setup instructions are available on the options page.
+Full setup instructions are available on the options page or at npmjs.com/package/github-to-ide-host

 🔒 PRIVACY & SECURITY